sofillav/telco-data-pipeline/README.md

    - Instead, we introduced a surrogate key (`customer_sk`) based on a hash of multiple fields (`customer_id`, `operator`, `first_name` and `last_name`) to ensure uniqueness and allow joins.

 - Inconsistent city/country pairs in the raw data were resolved by treating the city as correct and matching it to a validated `silver_cities` table containing verified latitude, longitude, and ISO country codes.
-The original country provided in the raw data was preserved as `country_raw` in `silver_mobile_customers`, ensuring transparency and allowing analysts to explore or reconcile country information if needed.
+The original country value from the raw data was retained as `country_raw` in this silver layer to maintain traceability and support downstream quality assurance processes.

 - Surrogate Keys: Both customers and cities use surrogate keys (`customer_sk`, `city_sk`) for clean relational joins.